walidsi/identify-customer-segments/README.md

 # Un-supervised Learning
 ## Project: Identify Customer Segments

+## Goal
+The goal of the project is to apply unsupervised learning techniques to identify segments of the population that form the core customer base for a mail-order sales company in Germany.
+These segments can then be used to direct marketing campaigns towards audiences that will have the highest expected rate of returns.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: